 NOTE: After you put the jars in a cool place, check brine levels during the next few days.
 If some vegetables are above the brine, add some salt water.

 The taste is a bit different each time you prepare fermented vegetables.
 And that’s the beauty of using live bacteria.
 The taste should be tart and refreshing, and if you used ginger or pepper, it gets hotter.

-- A few tablespoons of well fermented vegetables contain more bacteria that several quarts yogurt
+- A few tablespoons of well fermented vegetables can contain more bacteria than a gallon of yogurt

 Many people consume a few tablespoons with every meal.
 It has a soothing effect on IBS, gut inflammations, and many other conditions.
 Some might get a mild reaction when probiotic bacteria push out bad bacteria, toxins and waste.
 It’s a cleansing process.